nextedy/gantt-docs/docs/widget.md

 * `Maximize View` -  configure if the widget should expand the over the full working area.
 See [Setup](../setup/).

 * `Start Field` -  the name of the custom field, that holds when the work item starts.
 It can be any of: Date, Date-Time or String.
-DIf such custom fields does not exists, the value will be stored in String ad-hoc custom fields.
+If such custom fields does not exists, the value will be stored in String ad-hoc custom fields.
 For production use we recommend to use a Date (Only) custom field.

 * `Duration Field` -  the name of the custom field, that holds when the work item duration as number of days.
 It can be any of: Integer or String.
 If such custom fields does not exists, the value will be stored in String ad-hoc custom fields.
 For production use we recommend to use an Integer custom field.